-- 1. Students will be able to understand the basic concepts of stress and strain - 2.
-Students will be able to solve simple problems of elasticity and plasticity - 3.
-Students will be familiar to the concept of elastic analysis of plane stress and plane strain problems - 4.
-Students will know about the torsion of prismatic bars - 5.
-They will also have sufficient knowledge in various theories of failure and plasticity
+- 1. Apply the basic concepts of stress and strain in beam - 2.
+Identify an elasticity, plasticity in stress and strain field - 3.
+Analyze the concept of elastic analysis of plane stress and plane strain in two dimensions - 4.
+Solve the problems on torsion of prismatic bars - 5.
+Construct the theories of failure and plasticity